-For the year ended December 31, 2022, the Marketable Debt Securities Portfolio generated approximately \$24 million of income.
+For the six months ended June 30, 2023, the Marketable Debt Securities Portfolio generated approximately \$19 million of income.
 No assurance can be given that the Marketable Debt Securities Portfolio will produce as much income for the Fund in future periods.
-In response to global inflationary pressures, many central banks, including the Federal Reserve Bank, began adopting policies in Q1 2022 that were intended to reduce demand and control prices of goods and services.
+In response to global inflationary pressures, many central banks, including the Federal Reserve Bank, began adopting policies in 2022 that were intended to reduce demand and control prices of goods and services.
 These policies included raising short-term interest rates.
-As a result of these 2022 increases in short-term rates, the Fund's Marketable Debt Securities Portfolio generated a higher yield than in 2020 and 2021 and is anticipated to continue to generate a higher yield in 2023.
+As a result of these 2022 increases in short-term rates, the Fund's Marketable Debt Securities Portfolio generated a higher yield in 2022 than in 2020 and 2021 and is anticipated to continue to generate a higher yield throughout 2023.
 The Fund continues to invest in securities of issuers with high credit quality, including U.S. Treasury bills and notes.
 There can be no assurance the Federal Reserve Bank will not reduce interest rates or that interest rates will not otherwise fall in the future.